-In pursuit of our purpose, we leverage decades of expertise, which has led to the development of the United States ("US") Food and Drug Administration (the "FDA") approved YUPELRI® (revefenacin) inhalation solution indicated for the maintenance treatment of patients with chronic obstructive pulmonary disease ("COPD").
-Ampreloxitine, our late-stage investigational once-daily norepinephrine reuptake inhibitor in development for the treatment of symptomatic neurogenic orthostatic hypotension ("nOH") in patients with Multiple System Atrophy ("MSA") has the potential to be a first in class therapy effective in treating a constellation of cardinal symptoms in multiple system atrophy MSA patients.
-We are committed to creating and driving shareholder value.
+In pursuit of our purpose, we leverage decades of expertise, which has led to the development of the United States ("US") Food and Drug Administration (the "FDA") approved YUPELRI® (reverfenacin) inhalation solution indicated for the maintenance treatment of patients with chronic obstructive pulmonary disease ("COPD").
+Ampreloxitine, our late-stage investigational once-daily norepinephrine reuptake inhibitor in development for the treatment of symptomatic neurogenic orthostatic hypotension ("nOH") in patients with Multiple System Atrophy ("MSA") has the potential to be a first in class therapy effective in treating a constellation of cardinal symptoms in MSA patients.